Kallen113/Python-Web-Crawler-ETL-and-Data-Analysis-of-IMDB-Data/README.md

 # Python Web Crawler and ETL: IMDB Data Analysis
 # Summary:

-The following repository contains 9 Jupyter notebooks of Python code implementing web crawlers, data visualizations, data analyses (e.g., exploratory data analysis, OLS regression analysis), and/or importing the web crawler data into an SQL database via SQLAlchemy.
+The following repository contains 9 Jupyter notebooks of Python code implementing ETL, data cleaning, and data analysis.
+More specifically, the Python scripts implement the following: web crawlers, data visualizations, data analyses (e.g., exploratory data analysis, inferential analysis such as OLS regression analysis), and importing the data collected by the web crawler into a postgreSQL database via the SQLAlchemy and Pandas libraries.

 Part I is shown directly in the main branch, while the other 8 files are uploaded to one of 3 folders, for ease of reference.